Major Force

 Major Force (Clifford Zmeck) is a supervillain appearing in comic books published by DC Comics.
-Major Force is the evil foil personality of the superhero Captain Atom.
-In recent years, he also serves as an enemy to Green Lantern (Kyle Rayner, Guy Gardner, and Hal Jordan).
+Major Force is the evil foil personality of the superhero Captain Atom, with both having gained their powers from an experiment overseen by General Wade Eiling.
+In later appearances, he also serves as an enemy to Green Lantern (Kyle Rayner, Guy Gardner, and Hal Jordan).

 Publication history

 Major Force first appeared in Captain Atom (vol. 3) #12 (February 1988) and was created by Cary Bates, Greg Weisman, and Pat Broderick.

 Fictional character biography

 Early life

 Major Force is a product of the same U.S. Federal project which created Captain Atom during the Vietnam War.
-The government, in a project headed by Wade Eiling and the scientist Megala, experiments with the effects of atomic energy on an alien metal to determine its full protective abilities; such as protecting a human being from a nuclear blast.
-After Nathaniel Adam's disappearance and the perceived failure of the Captain Atom Project, the government restarts the project with a new subject, Clifford Zmeck and increased the amount of metal used.
+The government, in a project headed by Wade Eiling and the scientist Megala, experiments with the effects of atomic energy on an alien metal to determine its full protective abilities such as protecting a human being from a nuclear blast.
+After Nathaniel Adam's disappearance and the perceived failure of the Captain Atom Project, the government restarts the project with a new test subject named Clifford Zmeck and increased the amount of metal used.
 While in the Air Force, Zmeck is imprisoned on charges of rape and murder and sentenced to life in prison.
 However, he is offered a pardon in exchange for participation in the high-risk governmental experiment.
 Zmeck disappears into the Quantum Field, emerging one year after the return of Nathaniel Adam with abilities similar to his.